dubinsky/dubinsky/_drafts/2013-06-02-the-file-system-problem.md

 In addition, generics-based declarations are unwieldy since all types in the family reference one another, and return types of methods need to evolve.

-In Scala, mixins help dealing with code duplication, but generics-based declarations are still unwieldy, and it is not clear how to "tie the knot" so that no casts are needed.
+In Scala, mixins help to deal with code duplication, but generics-based declarations are still unwieldy, and it is not clear how to "tie the knot" so that no casts are needed.
 Even when abstract type members are used, making declarations cleaner, "knot tying" is an issue.
 Both approaches (generics and abstract type members) are helped somewhat by the self-types, but some